 Date:

 Dear Parent/Carer

-of form
+Your son/daughter of form

-or minutes to be served on
+• ol detention for minutes to be served on

-The reason for this detention is
+The reason for this detention ı is

-by signing and returning the tear off slip to myself.
+of this notice by signing and returning the tear off slip to myself.

-Name of Teacher Signature
+Signature

 ×

-I understand that my son/daughter of Form
+I understand that my son/da ughter of Form

-minutes, on

-Yours sincerely
+Yours sincerely I detention of minutes, on

 Name of Parent/Carer Signature

-PLEASE NOTE: If for any reason the named teacher is absent, your son/daughtershould, in the first instance

-report to the Head of Department and if ur navailable MUST report to the PASTORAL OFFICE.
+report to the Head of Depart on the named teacher is absent, your son/daughter should, in the first instance ment and if unavailable MUST report to the PASTORAL OFFICE.
+The family inspired to learn.'

-One family insnired to learn'